 Skipped to content anchor

-TFSA, RRSP, or FHSA?
+TFSA, RRSP, FHSA, or Non-Registered Account?

-TFSA RRSP FHSA
+TFSA RRSP FHSA Non-Registered Account

 What is it?
 A registered account where investment earnings and withdrawals are tax-free.
 A registered account where contributions are tax-deductible and investment earnings are tax-deferred.
 A registered account to help first-time homebuyers where contributions are tax-deductible and investment earnings and withdrawals are tax-free.
+An investment account that is not sheltered from taxes.
+Also known as a taxable or “open” account.
+This account may be ideal if you’ve reached your contribution limit on registered accounts or require your deposit to be held jointly.

-What is the annual contribution limit? $7,000 for 2024, plus any unused contribution room from previous years.
-18% of last year’s income, minus pension adjustments, up to a maximum of $31,560 for 2024. $8,000 annually, plus up to $8,000 unused contribution room, up to a lifetime maximum of $40,000.
+What is the annual contribution limit? $7,000 for 2025, plus any unused contribution room from previous years.
+18% of last year’s earned income, minus pension adjustments, up to a maximum of $32,490 for 2025. $8,000 annually, plus up to $8,000 unused contribution room, up to a lifetime maximum of $40,000.
+Unlike RRSPs, TFSAs, or FHSAs, non-registered accounts have no contribution limits, so you can invest as much as you want without any penalty.

-From July 2, 2024 to September 30, 2024, open a new TFSA, RRSP, or FHSA and you could win $1,000.1
+From January 2, 2025 to March 31, 2025, open a new TFSA, RRSP, FHSA, or Non-Registered account and you could win $1,000.1

 Why invest with Educators Financial Group?